unmemero/OS_assignment3/README.md

 ### 13. `__myfs_statfs_implem`

+- It's just a matter of filling up `stbuf` with the file system's information using functions and defines in the helper functions section.

 ## Testing process

 We used GDB with breakpoints to test each of the functions, as well as various linux filesystem command line tools.